Inorganic Materials Science

 Basic Concepts

-The basic concepts of inorganic materials science include the following:
+The basic concepts of inorganic materials science include:

 - Crystallography: The study of the structure of crystals.